 \subsection{Problem statement}

-Let us assume that the quantum start-up company has developed a device solving an important optimization problem or producing valuables states utilized by some crucial quantum communication protocol.
-In this case, it is desirable to provide some testing procedure which would ensure the buyers that the offered device indeed provides the described functionality.
+Let us assume that the quantum start-up company has developed a device solving an important optimization problem or producing valuable states utilized by some crucial quantum communication protocol.
+In this case, it is desirable to provide some testing procedure which would ensure the buyers that the offered device really provides the described functionality.
 To achieve this, one needs to ensure that the operation realized by the quantum device is indeed the one promised by the seller.

-In the general case of channel distinguishability it is customary to assume that we have for our disposal a set of $N$ quantum devices, represented by quantum channels $\Psi_1,\Psi_2,\ldots,\Psi_N$.
+In the general case of channel distinguishability, it is customary to assume that we have for our disposal a set of $N$ quantum devices, represented by quantum channels $\Psi_1,\Psi_2,\ldots,\Psi_N$.
 Each of the devices is given as a black box, \ie\ the Kraus representation of the channels is unknown.
-In such a situation one cannot judge if the input devices are perfectly distinguishable~\cite{duan2009perfect}.
+In such a situation, one cannot judge if the input devices are perfectly distinguishable~\cite{duan2009perfect}.

 However, in our situation the task is simpler.
 All we need to do is to convince a customer that the device we would like to sell implements the operation of some standard or ideal device.
-From nowon, we assume that the ideal (or standard) device $D_{\Phi_0}$ is described by a quantum channel $\Phi_0$, which operates on the space of $n$ qubits.
-We also deal with the second device, $D_{\Psi}$, which is calmed to be identical with $D_{\Phi_0}$.
+From now on, we assume that the ideal (or standard) device $D_{\Phi_0}$ is described by a quantum channel $\Phi_0$, which operates on the space of $n$ qubits.
+We also deal with the second device, $D_{\Psi}$, which is claimed to be identical with $D_{\Phi_0}$.

 What's more, as our start-up is a quantum company, its board decided that the certification procedures deployed by the company should also benefit from the quantum advantage.
-Such decisions yields two benefits.
+Such decision yields two benefits.
 Firstly, it supports the claims concerning the ubiquitous applications of quantum computing.
 Secondly, it provides an opportunity to develop a unique certification service which can be offered to other quantum start-ups~\cite{mohseni2017commercialize}.